-42 (a) Reimbursement of actual damages, reasonable attorney's 43 fees and costs which the person has incurred if, within 30 days 44 after the person commenced the action but before a final

-1 determination has been issued by the court, the town board repeals 2 the ordinance or regulation that violates this section.

-(b) Liquidated damages in an amount equal to two times the 3 actual damages, reasonable attorney's fees and costs incurred by 4 the person if, more than 30 days after the person commenced the 5 action but before a final determination has been issued by the 6 court, the town board repeals the ordinance or regulation that 7 8 violates this section.

-9 (c) Liquidated damages in an amount equal to three times the actual damages, reasonable attorney's fees and costs incurred by 10 the person if the court makes a final determination in favor of the 11 12 person.

-8. This section must not be construed to prevent:

-14 (a) A law enforcement agency or correctional institution from promulgating and enforcing its own rules pertaining to firearms, 15 16 firearm accessories or ammunition that are issued to or used by peace officers in the course of their official duties.
-17

-(b) A court or administrative law judge from hearing and 18 19 resolving a case or controversy or issuing an opinion or order on a 20 matter within its jurisdiction.

-(c) A public employer from regulating or prohibiting the 21 22 carrying or possession of firearms, firearm accessories or ammunition during or in the course of an employee's official 23 24 duties.

-25 (d) The enactment of enforcement of a town zoning or business ordinance which is generally applicable to businesses 26 27 within the town and thereby affects a firearms business within the town, including, without limitation, an indoor or outdoor shooting 28 29 range.

-30 (e) A town from enacting and enforcing rules for the operation 31 and use of any firearm range owned and operated by the town.
+- 7. Any person who is adversely affected by the enforcement of an ordinance or regulation that violates this section on or after the effective date of this section may file suit in the appropriate court for declarative and injunctive relief and damages attributable to the violation.
+Notwithstanding any other provision of law, such a person is entitled to: - (a) Reimbursement of actual damages, reasonable attorney's fees and costs which the person has incurred if, within 30 days after the person commenced the action but before a final determination has been issued by the court, the town board repeals the ordinance or regulation that violates this section. - (b) Liquidated damages in an amount equal to two times the actual damages, reasonable attorney's fees and costs incurred by the person if, more than 30 days after the person commenced the action but before a final determination has been issued by the court, the town board repeals the ordinance or regulation that violates this section. - (c) Liquidated damages in an amount equal to three times the actual damages, reasonable attorney's fees and costs incurred by the person if the court makes a final determination in favor of the person. - 8.
+This section must not be construed to prevent: - (a) A law enforcement agency or correctional institution from promulgating and enforcing its own rules pertaining to firearms, firearm accessories or ammunition that are issued to or used by peace officers in the course of their official duties. - (b) A court or administrative law judge from hearing and resolving a case or controversy or issuing an opinion or order on a matter within its jurisdiction. - (c) A public employer from regulating or prohibiting the carrying or possession of firearms, firearm accessories or ammunition during or in the course of an employee's official duties. - (d) The enactment of enforcement of a town zoning or business ordinance which is generally applicable to businesses within the town and thereby affects a firearms business within the town, including, without limitation, an indoor or outdoor shooting range. - (e) A town from enacting and enforcing rules for the operation and use of any firearm range owned and operated by the town.